ad0ll/chainlink-functions-marketplace/contracts/README.md

 ### Deploy the FunctionManager contract

+- Automated + updates all references in the code: `./deploy.sh`
 - Raw (not recommended): `npx hardhat run scripts/deploy.ts --network polygonMumbai`
-- Automated + convenience, requires .envrc: `./deploy.sh`

 ### Create a subscription

-test-network is set to the correct value below
+test-network should point to the key in network-config.js, so below, polygonMumbai is correct (even though the network name in hardhat is mumbai)

 ```bash
 npx hardhat create-subscription --functions-manager $FUNCTIONS_MANAGER_ADDR --test-network polygonMumbai  --network $HARDHAT_NETWORK